 WISDOM AND STABILITY

-Our world is unstable and suffering for a lack of wisdom, power, might, knowledge, understanding and counsel.
+Our world is unstable and suffering from a lack of wisdom, power, might, knowledge, understanding, and counsel.
 Many in this generation have never seen a miracle or a divine healing.
 The Holy Ghost wants to change that and show himself strong in this generation.

 Scripture declares, “Wisdom and knowledge shall be the stability of thy times, and strength of salvation: the fear of the LORD is his treasure” (Isaiah 33:6).
 If you lack wisdom all you have to do is ask because the Holy Ghost is the spirit of wisdom.
 If you lack power and might ask the Spirit of God for it.

 To gain His wisdom, power, and might requires a proper hunger, thirst, and heart-felt respect for Him.
 For those that love His presence scripture promises, “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”
 Yes, wisdom is the principle thing but you can’t get wisdom without the fear of the Lord.
 Let’s make sure we are concerned about Him.
 When the fear of the Lord rest on you signs, wonders, miracles, healing, and deliverance will follow.

 (c) Apostle Jonas Clark